yourapp/components/default.py

 • old_value: The old value of the attribute before the change.
 You can make comparisons here.

 • attr: The name of the attribute.
-This is needed, if the method is watching more than one attributes.
+This is needed if the method is watching more than one attribute.

 .debounce